Cover and variable degeneracy

-A graph is {\bf $\kappa$-degenerate} if each nonempty subgraph has a vertex of degree at most $\kappa$ in this subgraph.
-The {\bf degeneracy} of $G$ is the least integer $\kappa$ such that it is $\kappa$-degenerate.
-A graph is {\bf strictly $\kappa$-degenerate} if each nonempty subgraph has a vertex of degree less than $\kappa$ in this subgraph.
-A graph is strictly $0$-degenerate if and only if its vertex set is empty; a graph is strictly $1$-degenerate if and only if it is edgeless; a graph is strictly $2$-degenerate if and only if it is a forest.
-It is observed that a graph is strictly $\kappa$-degenerate if and only if it is $(\kappa-1)$-degenerate.
-The {\bf coloring number} $\mathrm{col}(G)$ of $G$ is the least integer $\kappa$ such that $G$ is strictly $\kappa$-degenerate; that is the degeneracy plus one.
-Borodin, Kostochka and Toft \cite{MR1743629} introduced more flexible concept, strictly $f$-degenerate, to unify some problems.
+A graph is \textbf{$k$-degenerate} if each nonempty subgraph has a vertex of degree at most $k$ in this subgraph.
+The \textbf{degeneracy} of $G$ is the least integer $k$ such that it is $k$-degenerate.
+A graph is \textbf{strictly $k$-degenerate} if each nonempty subgraph has a vertex of degree less than $k$ in this subgraph.
+A graph is strictly $1$-degenerate if and only if it is edgeless, and a graph is strictly $2$-degenerate if and only if it is a forest.
+Note that a graph is strictly $k$-degenerate if and only if it is $(k-1)$-degenerate.
+The \textbf{coloring number} of $G$ is the least integer $k$ such that $G$ is strictly $k$-degenerate.
+Note that the coloring number equals the degeneracy plus one.
+Borodin, Kostochka and Toft \cite{MR1743629} introduced a more flexible concept, strictly $f$-degenerate, to unify some problems.
 Let $f$ be a function from $V(G)$ to $\mathbb{Z}^{*}$.
-A graph $G$ is {\bf strictly $f$-degenerate} if each nonempty subgraph $\Gamma$ of $G$ has a vertex $v$ such that $\deg_{\Gamma}(v) < f(v)$.
-In other words, the vertices of $G$ can be ordered as $v_{1}, v_{2}, \dots, v_{n}$ such that each vertex $v_{i}$ has less than $f(v_{i})$ neighbors on the right.
+A graph $G$ is \textbf{strictly $f$-degenerate} if each nonempty subgraph $\Gamma$ of $G$ has a vertex $v$ such that $\deg_{\Gamma}(v) < f(v)$.
+In other words, the vertices of $G$ can be ordered as $v_{1}, v_{2}, \dots, v_{n}$ such that each vertex $v_{i}$ has less than $f(v_{i})$ neighbors with larger subscripts.